nikvuk92/PGA_2024/Project.md

 - All the "UNK" samples go in the UNKNOWN_SAMPLES.txt
 - All the ancient samples that came from the ANCIENT_REFERENCE_DATASET.fam also go into the UNKNOWN_SAMPLES.txt
-- All the modern samples from MODERN_REFERENCE_DATASET.fam go into the MODERN_SAMPLES.txt
+- All the modern samples from MODERN_REFERENCE_DATASET.fam go into the MODERN_SAMPLES.txt *It is crucial that there are no duplicate entries in the both of these population files!*

 *Note Populations IDs in "MODERN_REFERENCE_DATASET" and "UNKNOWN_SAMPLES" must exactly match the IDs in the tfam.